presidioforts/scratchfiles/o1TrainingData.md

-Below is a clean, consistently formatted version of the document in Markdown.
-Feel free to adjust any headings, numbering, or styling to fit your specific requirements.

----

 ## Training Data Generation for Sentence Transformer: A DevOps Support Use Case

 This document outlines the process for generating high-quality training data for a Sentence Transformer model, specifically tailored for a DevOps support use case.
 The goal is to create a model capable of effectively performing: